lecktor/Voron-V2.4/Manuals/Slicer/Readme.md

 2. If you are not using 350mm bed, adjust bed size.
 3. If you are using different nozzle, then adjust it's size.
 4. We recommend using [SuperSlicer](https://github.com/supermerill/SuperSlicer) for Voron Printers but you can also use [PrusaSlicer](https://github.com/prusa3d/PrusaSlicer).
 5. Select Voron V2.4 Afterburner 0.4 nozzle as it closest default preset in slicer.
+This should be your starting point for trying to print.
 6. You can import PIF profiles in this folder, but please do read first on [Ellis-PIF-Profile](https://github.com/AndrewEllis93/Ellis-PIF-Profile).
-These files are from him.
+These files are for printer that has resolved it's teething issues.

 ## Voron 2.4 Bed STL for PrusaSlicer and SuperSlicer
 Download the appropriate STL for your bed size